If you are not yet familiar with the coding process in ATLAS.ti, please see Coding Data

 If codes within a semantic domain are not applied in a mutually exclusive manner, the ICA coefficient is inflated - and in the current implementation of the tool cannot be calculated!

 Multi-Valued Coding: This means that you can apply multiple codes of different semantic domains to the same quotation.
 For instance, a respondent talks about anger in dealing with her mother and mentions that she had to adjust expectations, this can be coded with codes from the three semantic domains EMOTIONS; ACTOR and STRATEGIES.
+Or as shown in the example below: CONSEQUENCE, PEOPLE INVOLVED, and RECENT EVENT.
 Coding with codes from multiple semantic domains will allow you to see how the various semantic domains are related for other analyses than inter-coder agreement.
 For example, what kind of emotions are mentioned in relation to which actor and which strategies are used to deal with them.
 For this you can use the code co-occurrence tools.
 See Code Co-Occurrence Tools.

 An important requirement for inter-coder agreement analysis is the independence of the coders.
 Thus, the person who has developed the code system cannot be one of the coders whose coding goes into the ICA analysis.
 In addition to the principal investigator who develops the code system, two or more persons are needed who apply the codes.